open-sdr/openwifi/.github/ISSUE_TEMPLATE/issue-description.md

 7. Describe your debug efforts by Linux native tools, such as tcpdump and "cat /proc/interrupts"

 8. Describe your debug efforts by: https://github.com/open-sdr/openwifi/blob/master/doc/README.md#Debug-methods

+9. Any other thing we need to know for helping you better?